Flag of Germany: 1990–present

-By the time of Germany's World Cup victory in 2014, usage of the German flag increased periodically.
-In the following, the display of German flag colours, even outside stadiums, was regularly limited to the period of major sporting events.
+By the time of Germany's World Cup victory in 2014, usage of the German flag had been increasing sporadically.
+In the following period the display of the German flag colours, even outside stadiums, was regularly limited to the period of major sporting events.

-With the rise of nationalist currents (Pegida, AfD, etc.) and their showing of the German flag as a symbol of their nationalism, the flag again became more widespread but also more contentious in everyday life.
+With the rise of nationalist currents, however, (Pegida, AfD, etc.) and their showing of the German flag as a symbol of their nationalism, the flag again became more widespread but remained somewhat contentious in everyday life.
 Mainstream society remains hesitant to use the colours.